FEATURE AVAILABILITY: LogicMonitor Pro and Enterprise

 - Hierarchical (left to right): The horizontal layout is the hierarchical layout rotated ninety degrees counter-clockwise.
 Relationships flow left to right.

 - Dynamic: This is a force-directed layout algorithm.
-Vertices repulse each other and edges act as “springs” to pull them together.
+Vertices repulse each other and connections act as “springs” to pull them together.

 - Radial: The radial layout positions vertices in a circle that originates from a starting center vertex.